 Driving in New Zealand

 If you have either a current full driver’s licence from your home country in the English language or an International Driving Permit, you are able to drive legally in New Zealand for 12 months.
 While driving you must carry your licence or permit at all times and you are only able to drive the same types of vehicles you are licensed to drive in your home country.

 Always drive on the left-hand side of the road in New Zealand.

 Domestic air services are available between all New Zealand cities and most major towns.
 Air New Zealand and Jetstar are the main service providers, we bought our internal flight with Air New Zealand from Queenstown to Auckland.

 Prepaid sim card counter can be easily spotted at the airport, there are a few sales counter at Christchurch international airport.
 If not, you are able to preorder with Klook and collect the wifi router in your country.

-After doing some calculation and planning, we decide to stay in the hotel for our trip.
+After doing some calculations and planning, we decide to stay in the hotel for our trip.

 Book your hotel stay here.

 Bed and breakfast

 You are able to get a mix of host and house experience, where you are able to stay in the house or apartment of the local and have a chat over breakfast.